 GTA Warehouse was invited by Rockstar to come to New York City in April 2008 and check out GTA IV before it was released; then again in 2009 to preview The Lost and Damned and Red Dead Redemption; in 2010 for a hands-on experience with Episodes from Liberty City PC and Chinatown Wars; in 2011 for a weekend in Los Angeles playing LA Noire; in 2012 to play Max Payne 3; and finally in 2013 for a first-look at GTA Online.
 Accommodations of the highest caliber were provided by Rockstar and no expense was spared.

 Leading up to the launch of GTA V, adult responsibilities had began gradually steering my focus away from maintaining the site.
 At this point, the explosion of social media had made smaller communities like ours obsolete, especially with the Rockstar Social Club now harboring all of the info that back in the day you'd only find on a fan-site like this one.

 When we received the inevitable word that our server deal was expiring, it was bittersweet.
-I moved the site onto a small shared hosting plan with our long-time registrar.
-Eventually, Google Domains became a robust enough platform that I transferred the domain over there and set up this new microsite, saving me over $100 in annual hosting costs.
+I moved the site onto a small shared hosting plan with our long-time registrar and set up a splash page.
+Eventually, Google Sites became a robust enough platform that I transferred the domain over there and set up this new microsite.

 At the same time I set up the site with Google, I decided to check if the original GTA3 Warehouse domain was available.
 I had looked into this periodically since the site had gone offline back in 2002, but it was always registered to some massive domain squatter and displayed a spam link farm as a placeholder page.
 It just so happened to finally be available, and I was able to acquire the same domain that I had found almost two decades ago which set in motion all the events you've just read.